You are pregnant

 We cover pregnancy examinations, such as counseling, the 12-week ultrasound, the 20-week ultrasound and laboratory tests from your general insurance.
 You will only pay the deductible for laboratory tests.

-With a medical indication you will also be reimbursed for the combination test.
+With a medical indication you will also be reimbursed for the NIPT, villus test or amniocentesis.
 This is used to determine whether there is an increased chance that your child has a chromosome abnormality.
-If so, you can have the NIPT, villus test or amniocentesis performed.
 You will pay the deductible for these costs.

 You are giving birth